 Professional Values/Lifelong Learner/Global

 Perspectives

-Definition: Professional values are demonstrated by providing direct care for
+Definition: Professional values are

 demonstrated by providing direct care for clients across the life span, collaborating with nursing colleagues and other caregivers, and accepting accountability and responsibility for one's practice within a legal and ethical framework.
 Lifelong learning is a commitment to developing an awareness of one's knowledge limitations and formulating a plan to meet those needs in order to positively impact client care.
 Global perspectives is recognizing diversity of ideas, pointsof-view, opinions and backgrounds and demonstrating the ability to develop a mutually respectful working environment that will benefit client care.